 At the end of each academic year we hold Transitional Groups for Year 6 students who our feeder schools feel will benefit from a head start to overcome any anxieties associated with the move from primary to secondary school.
 These are very successful and held in high esteem.

-Websites, forums and apps all present teenagers with certain social pressures and choices.
+Websites, forums and apps all present teenagers with certain pressures and choices.
 Many of the disciplinary issues we deal with in school stem from misuse of phones and computers out of school yet often lead to distressing social confrontations within school.

 As parents it is often difficult to keep up with the current trends and sites being used by teenagers and indeed by wider organisations, be they political, religious or more sinister.

 Here are some tools and knowledge to help parents support their child in using these different media in a responsible and socially acceptable way.
-These were handed out at the evening.